 Danny was so lost in his thoughts that he hardly even noticed the soft knock on his door before Jazz let herself in, "Hey, little brother, Dad said you wanted to talk to…" She trailed off as she saw her brother look up at her, pain clear in his eyes as he held the ring.

-When Jazz had heard about what had happened between Danny and Sam she'd damn near went on a rampage, particularly after seeing firsthand how Danny much pain he was in, but he'd been able to convince her otherwise, desperate to just try and forget about the situation.
+When Jazz had heard about what had happened between Danny and Sam she'd damn near went on a rampage, particularly after seeing firsthand how much pain her little brother was in, but he'd been able to convince her otherwise, desperate to just try and forget about the situation.
 She knew better than to believe it would work like that.
 She hadn't heard about Tucker withdrawing his support from Danny until almost a month after it had happened and that time she actually did go yell at Danny's former friend, without her brother's knowledge, and had warned the boy that if he or Sam ever hurt Danny again that she would make their lives a living hell.
 Ever since then both of the teens had avoided her like the plague, which was probably better for everybody.